FlowFuse/website/src/blog/2024/08/customise-theming-in-your-dashboards.md

 To hide the page name:

-1. Go to the Dashboard 2.0 sidebar
+1. Go to the FlowFuse Dashboard sidebar
-2. Click on to the "Edit settings" option located at the top of the Dashboard 2.0 sidebar.
+2. Click on to the "Edit settings" option located at the top of the FlowFuse Dashboard sidebar.

 !["Screenshot showing the 'edit setting' option in the dashboard sidebar"](./images/edit-setting-button.png "Screenshot showing the 'edit setting' option in the dashboard sidebar"){data-zoomable}
 _Screenshot showing the 'edit setting' option in the dashboard sidebar_